ArnovanHilten/CELLECT/README.md

 snakemake --use-conda --conda-frontend mamba -j -s cellect-magma.snakefile --configfile config.yml
 ```

-Note that if mamba is unavailable to you, the `--conda-frontend` flag can be excluded.
+If mamba is unavailable to you, the `--conda-frontend` flag can be omitted.
 We recommend running with `-j` as it will use all available cores.
 Specifying `-j 4` will use up to 4 cores.

 3. **Inspect the output**: